-The Uninvited Ear: A History of Wiretapping in the United States (Harvard University Press, under contract).
+The Shadow Listeners: A History of Wiretapping in the United States (Harvard University Press, under contract).

 Savage Preservation: The Ethnographic Origins of Modern Media Technology (Minneapolis and London: University of Minnesota Press, 2014).
 312 pp.